How to Securely Transfer Files Using SCP and SFTP with SSH

 SSH File Transfer Protocol (SFTP)

-SFTP is a sub-system of SSH that provides a richer, interactive environment for file management.
-Unlike SCP, which is purely a copy tool, SFTP is a stateful protocol that allows for detailed session control, file listing, deleting, renaming, and directory creation—similar to an enhanced FTP session, but entirely secure.
+SFTP is a subsystem of SSH that provides a richer, interactive environment for file management.
+Unlike SCP, which is purely a copy tool, SFTP is a stateful protocol that allows file listing, deleting, renaming, and directory creation through the same SSH-protected connection.

 SFTP Features and Characteristics